Baby Sight At 3 Months—What They Can See | Clear Visual Milestones

 How does baby sight at 3 months track moving objects?

-Babies at three months have improved eye muscle coordination that lets them follow moving items smoothly.
-This ability enhances hand-eye coordination and spatial awareness, laying the foundation for future motor skills.
+Babies at three months have improving eye muscle coordination that lets them follow moving items more smoothly.
+This ability supports attention, visual learning, and early hand-eye coordination, laying the foundation for future motor skills.

 What is the visual acuity of baby sight at 3 months?